ietf-wg-acme/acme/draft-ietf-acme-acme.md

 format defined in {{!RFC3339}}

 authorizations (required, array):
-: For pending applications, the authorizations that the client needs to complete before the requested certificate can be granted (see
+: For pending orders, the authorizations that the client needs to complete before the requested certificate can be granted (see
 {{identifier-authorization}}).
-For final applications, the authorizations that were completed.
+For final orders, the authorizations that were completed.
 Each entry is a dictionary with parameters describing the
 authorization:

   status (required, string):